center-for-threat-informed-defense/sightings_ecosystem/docs/top-15-techniques.rst

 adversaries to use them for executing arbitrary commands, scripts, or binaries.

-Overall, T1059 is the most sighted technique in our data, in part because we normalized our data – which included T1064 and T1086 from previous ATT&CK versions – to T1059.
+Overall, T1059 is the most sighted technique in our data, in part because we normalized our data, which included T1064 and T1086 from previous ATT&CK versions, to T1059.
 The overwhelming majority of the sightings come from `T1059.001 – PowerShell
 <https://attack.mitre.org/techniques/T1059/001>`__.
 This is not surprising as it is a
 common tool used by adversaries for its ubiquity, versatility, and ability to obfuscate